mrsarutobi/https-github.com-Azure-Samples-media-services-dotnet-functions-integration/README.md

 ## How to run the sample

 To run the samples:
++ Make sure that you have a Media Services Account created, and configure a Service Principal to access it ([Follow this article](https://docs.microsoft.com/en-us/azure/media-services/media-services-portal-get-started-with-aad#service-principal-authentication))
 + first fork this project into your own repository, and then deploy the Functions with the [azuredeploy.json](azuredeploy.json) template
 + Make sure to update the path to point to your github fork
 + Set the **Project** app setting to the desired folder name for the solution sample that you wish to deploy.
 + If you wish to switch sample projects after deployment, you can simple update the **Project** app setting and then force a GIT Sync through the Continuous Integration settings of your deployed Functions App

 The deployment template will automatically create the following Azure resources:
-* Azure Media Services Account.
-* Storage account attached to your media account.
 * This Azure Functions application with your source code configured for continuous integration.
+* A storage account to run with the functions.
 * The required function's application settings will be updated to point to the new resources automatically.
 You can modify any of these settings after deployment.

 Note : if you never provided your GitHub account in the Azure portal before, the continous integration probably will probably fail and you won't see the functions.
 In that case, you need to setup it manually.
 Go to your azure functions deployment / Functions app settings / Configure continous integration.
 Select GitHub as a source and configure it to use your fork.